-If the wear plate (43) was removed for replacement, carefully center it on the back cover (51) and secure it with the hardware (45 and 46).
+If the wear plate (42) was removed for replacement, carefully center it on the back cover and secure it with the hardware (44 and 45).
 The wear plate must be concentric to prevent binding when the back cover is installed.

-Clean any scale or debris from the contacting surfaces on the pump casing that might interfere or prevent a good seal with the back cover.
-Replace the back cover gasket (56) and slide the back cover assembly (51) into the pump casing.
+Clean any scale or debris from the contacting surfaces in the pump casing that might interfere or prevent a good seal with the back cover.
+Replace the back cover gasket (55), and slide the back cover assembly into the pump casing.
 Be sure the wear plate does not bind against the impeller.